thecyberpreacher/cloud-project/Azure/Azure-Project_11.md

 ## Compamy Overview

-cyber Corporation is a consulting company in Montreal.
+Cyber Corporation is a consulting company in Montreal.

-cyber recently acquired a Vancouver-based company named montero, Inc.
+Cyber recently acquired a Vancouver-based company named Montero, Inc.

 ## Existing Environment. cyber Environment

-The on-premises network of cyber contains an Active Directory Domain Services (AD DS) forest named cyber.com.
+The on-premises network of Cyber contains an Active Directory Domain Services (AD DS) forest named cyber.com.

-cyber has a Microsoft 365 E5 subscription.
+Cyber has a Microsoft 365 E5 subscription.
 The subscription contains a verified domain that syncs with the cyber.com AD DS domain by using Entra ID Connect.

-cyber has an Azure Active Directory (Entra ID) tenant named cyber.com.
+Cyber has an Azure Active Directory (Entra ID) tenant named cyber.com.
 The tenant has Security defaults disabled.

 The tenant contains the users shown in the following table.